mark-summerfield/store/README.md

 The most common operation is to update the store after changes:

-    store u
+    str u

 or

-    store update
+    str update

 or, say,

-    store u This is an optional comment.
+    str u This is an optional comment.

 You can print or extract any previous version of any stored file.
 You can diff a previous version against the version on disk or against a different previous version.

+To see if there are any files not in the store that are not ignored (e.g., new candidates for adding), run `str s` or `str status`.

 You can also extract all the files in a previous “generation” into a new folder (using the `copy` command).

-For command line run `store help` for commands; for GUI run `store gui`.
+The command line application is `str`; run `str help` for commands.
+The GUI app is `store`.

 The generational copies of the added files are stored in _.dirname_.str.